yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >
 >       ><comment-title>Right time for dataset</comment-title>
 >       >
->       >In the next step, we'll create a dataset collection, because the numberous output data will soon make the history look unorganized and it will make it easier for you to distinguish between the results.
-Wait for the outputs of varVAMP to get green and then go on to the next step and create a dataset.
+>       >In the next step, we will create a dataset collection to organize the numerous output data.
+This will help keep your history tidy and make it easier to distinguish between the results.
+Wait for the outputs of varVAMP to turn green before proceeding to the next step and creating the dataset collection.
 >       {: .comment}
 >
 > 2. Creating a dataset collection